Contested Divorce In Houston

 Temporary Restraining Order - TRO

-Once a party has filed for a Houston divorce, the next step in the divorce process is to request a temporary restraining order.
-A temporary restraining order in Texas divorce law is a standard and a normal part of the divorce process.
-The purpose is to make sure that both parties "do the right thing" in regards to each other, marital assets during the pendency of a divorce, provisions regarding children, mail, bank accounts, credit cards, and personal property to name a few.
+Once a party has filed for a divorce, the next step may be requesting a temporary restraining order.
+A temporary restraining order in Texas divorce law is standard and is a normal part of the divorce process.
+The purpose is to make sure that both parties "do the right thing" in regards to each other, the children of the marriage, and the property of the marriage while the divorce is pending.
+A TRO prevents one party from making major changes that are not agreed to by their spouse.

-A temporary restraining order should not be confused with a protective order which addresses family violence and is enforceable by the police.
-Temporary restraining order language is almost always standard and mutual to both parties.
+A temporary restraining order should not be confused with a protective order which addresses family violence.
+Temporary restraining order language is standard and mutual to both parties and does not imply that anyone has done anything wrong.

-If a temporary orders hearing is requested, it is typically held within two to four weeks of the filing.
-At the temporary hearing, a judge will address such issues as possession of the children, child support, use of property, and payment of debts during the course of the divorce proceedings.
-These temporary orders will be in place until your divorce is finalized.
+If a temporary orders hearing is requested, it is typically held within two to four weeks of the filing of the request for temporary orders.
+At the temporary orders hearing, the judge will address issues including possession and access to the children, child support, use of property, and payment of debts during the course of the divorce proceedings.
+The temporary orders will be in place until your divorce is finalized.

 Discovery and Property Division

-The time between the temporary hearing and the final houston divorce trial is the "discovery" phase.
+The time between the temporary hearing and the final trial is often considered the "discovery" phase.
 Discovery is the process through which each side learns information from the other.
-Discovery does not necessarily occur in every divorce proceeding, but it can be a useful tool in acquiring information about the other side.
+Discovery does not occur in every divorce proceeding, but it can be a useful tool in acquiring information about the other side.

-For example, during discovery, each side may learn the other's position concerning division of property, the existence and value of the marital estate, or custody/possession of the children or income, for the purpose of establishing child support.
-Discovery includes written discovery, such as interrogatories or requests for production, oral depositions, and the Inventory and Appraisement, which contains each parties' position on the character and value of the marital estate.
+For example, during discovery, each side may learn the other's position concerning division of property, the existence and value of the marital estate, or custody/possession of the children or income for the purpose of establishing child support.
+Discovery includes written discovery, such as interrogatories or requests for production of documents and oral depositions.

-Many family law courts require that parties attend mediation prior to going forward in final trial.
-Mediation is a process where a neutral third party, typically someone who is very well versed in family law, facilitates negotiations between the parties in an effort to come to a resolution rather than going to trial.
+Just because a divorce is contested doesn't mean it can't be resolved by the agreement of the parties.
+In fact, mediation is so frequently successful that many family law courts require that parties attend mediation before the Court will hear a final trial on the merits.
+Mediation is a process where a neutral third party, typically someone who is very well versed in family law, facilitates negotiations between the parties in an effort to come to a resolution on all issues.
+Each party attends mediation with his or her attorney and the mediator helps the attorneys and the parties negotiate an agreement.
 Mediation allows the parties to come to agreements that may otherwise not be available in court and has a very high success rate in all Houston divorces.
+Once a mediated settlement agreement is signed, it is binding on all parties and enforceable by the Court.

 Once mediation has been attempted and/or the discovery process is complete, the case will be set for final trial.
-Typically, trials are held in front of a judge, who will decide the contested issues involving children and property division.
+Typically, trials are held in front of a judge who will decide the contested issues involving children and property division.
+This is known as a bench trial in Texas.

 The Texas Family Code provides that a party is entitled to a trial before a jury in certain circumstances involving child custody and characterization and valuation of property.
 A request for such a jury must be made in a timely fashion prior to final trial but it is always an option for a party to consider.

-Most Houston Divorce judges prefer that the parties attend mediation in an attempt to settle their issues without the need of court intervention.
+Most Houston divorce judges, as well as the judges of surrounding counties, prefer that the parties attend mediation in an attempt to settle their issues without the need of court intervention.

 There is no set amount of time; it really depends on the parties involved and the circumstances of the case.
-For an uncontested Houston divorce, the total time from filing to finalization could be as short as 61 days.
-For a contested divorce trial, it depends on how litigious the parties are and how busy the Courtís docket is but can average approximately six to eight months.
+For an uncontested Houston divorce, the total time from filing to finalization could be as short as 61 days, the state mandated waiting period for a divorce.
+For a contested divorce trial, it depends on how litigious the parties are, the county that the divorce was filed in, and how busy the district court is at the time of filing.
+A divorce often averages 6 months to a year.
+The divorce lawyers at Ramos Family Law always aim to complete the process as efficiently as possible.